-That the proposed project does not increase runoff flow rates is consistent with General Plan Conservation Element Policy CON-50c, which states peak runoff following development cannot be greater than predevelopment conditions.
-Additionally, as discussed in Section VII (Geology and Soils), the proposed project is not anticipated to change the soil loss when compared to existing conditions.
+General Plan Conservation Element Policy CON-50c states that peak runoff following development cannot be greater than predevelopment conditions.
+As demonstrated above, the proposed project would not increase runoff flow rates, and, therefore, is consistent with Policy CON-50c.
+Additionally, as discussed in Section VII (Geology and Soils), the proposed project is anticipated to decrease soil loss as compared to existing conditions.
 Therefore, the proposed project would have a less than significant impact with respect to alterations of existing drainage patterns of the site or area that would result in increased runoff, or considerable on or offsite erosion, siltation, or flooding.